LinkWellNodes/Documentation/docs/knowledgebase/faq/Chainlink-Operators.md

 * **If you require mainnet data**: Generally NO, mainnet data consumers should not be running their own Chainlink node - not only from a decentralization standpoint (controlling all parts of the data pipeline is typically frowned upon in the trustless Web3 space), but from a cost perspective as well.
 See [here](#how-much-does-it-cost-to-run-a-chainlink-node) for information related to the costs of running a reliable mainnet Chainlink node infrastructure.

 * **If you want to make money running a Chainlink node**: Please see our write-up on this topic [here](#is-running-a-chainlink-node-profitable).

+### Is a Chainlink oracle the same thing as a Chainlink node?

+Yes!
+For the most part 'Chainlink node' and 'Chainlink oracle' can be used interchangeably.

+More specifically however, a 'node' is the piece of software upon which a Chainlink oracle business runs, whereas an 'oracle' refers more to the overall service and functionality that a node (or set of nodes) - along with its resulting smart contracts and team - delivers to the end-user.

 ## Official Node Operators